ziruichen-research/alloc/README.md

 ------

-This repository is the official implementation of paper `Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization`.
+This repository is the official implementation of paper [Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization](https://arxiv.org/abs/2504.08811).
 All experimental results presented in this paper can be reproduced using this project.

 ### Overview of this work